PaleSkinnySwede/threathunter-chronicles.github.io/_posts/2025-06-12-simulating-attacks-with-atomic-red-team.md

 ---
 # ⚠️ Limitations and Caveats

 Let’s be clear though.
-While the Atomic Red Team is a good way of testing individual detections, or surprise a colleague with a weird alert when they least expect it, we still have to consider a few things:
+While the Atomic Red Team is a good way of testing individual detections or surprise a colleague with a weird alert when they least expect it, we still have to consider a few things:

 - These are **simulations**, not real attacks
 - They often don’t bypass EDRs or chain with lateral movement